stefan-hoeck/idris2-parser/docs/src/Parser.md

 properly close, otherwise `applied` fails with an error.

 The other two rules are implemented in a similar fashion.
-Rule `ops` accumulates some state, so it a slightly more complex function signature.
+Rule `ops` accumulates some state, so it has a slightly more complex function signature.

-With the following `IO` action, we can check the parser at the REPL:
+With the following `IO` action, we can try out the parser at the REPL:

 ```idris
 parseExpr : Origin -> String -> Either (FileContext,Err) Expr